 District IDs in Access do not all match what is in TransInfo.

+Broker will put district 2b and 2c on all district 2 toughbooks, but will populate the location district field with the proper district (2b or 2c)

+Jason will verify with the district 7 manager that we can put all district 7 data on all district 7 toughbooks and merge district 7 back into one district in Access

 Crew boundaries in TI need to be validated that they match what is expected in Access.
 This could impact the extracts and synch process.